nikakhachi/erc20-portfolio/README.md

 - Be able to transfer tokens for the user from the portfolio smart contract

 - Bonus: emergency withdraw all tokens

-### Token listing must be there for iterating and withdrawing.